microsoft/dotnet/releases/net471/KnownIssues/623552-BCL Higher assembly versions that 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect.md

-# Higher assembly versions that 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect
+# Assembly versions higher than 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect

 ## Symptoms